TransVault/documentation/README.md

 ## [GitHub repository](https://github.com/TransVault/documentation)
 You will need a GitHub account if you wish to contribute to our documentation library.
 If you do not have an account, you can sign up for a free one [here](https://github.com/join).

+Once your account has been created you will need to advise Wayne of your loginID, so that you can be assigned the relevant permissions to the TransVault repository.

+When permissions have been granted you will receive an email advising you have been invited  to collaborate on the TransVault/documentation repository.

 You can clone our repo by opening the `Command Palette` and typing `git-clone` and press enter.
 Enter `https://github.com/TransVault/documentation.git` into the `clone-from` field, and select a local path to save your temporary changes.